Explore Unique Dining in Orlando

 International Drive and Restaurant Row

 Whatever you’re craving, you’ll find it on International Drive — and often at budget-friendly prices.
-For instance, ICON Orlando 360’s dining options include Tapa Toro Tapas Bar & Paella Pit, Tin Roof and Yard House.
+For instance, at ICON Park™, dining options include Tapa Toro Tapas Bar & Paella Pit, Tin Roof and Yard House.
 Nearby, Pointe Orlando is home to B.B.
 King’s Blues Club, Lafayette’s and Taverna Opa, among others, and more great fare can be enjoyed in this area.

 Just a short trip from International Drive, Orlando’s Restaurant Row district is a dining revelation in its own right.
 It features some of Orlando’s most acclaimed eateries, including Dragonfly — Robata Grill & Sushi, Rocco’s Tacos and Tequila Bar, Eddie V’s Prime Seafood and others.